redto0/tinykart-Alexander---Derek/book/src/lidar.md

 ### Homework

 Now it's time for your challenge.
-Given the above code, create a program that prints "GOTCHA!" whenever someone is 50cm or less from the _back_ of the LiDAR.
+Given the above code, create a program that prints "GOTCHA!" whenever someone is 50cm or less from the _Front_ of the LiDAR.
 This will only require modifying things in main.cpp, and only in loop and the globals.
 If you have any questions on units, formats etc., read the docs in the code!
 This is good practice for working on larger projects, since rarely will there be guides as verbose as this one to step through the code.